 No person will be denied information regarding the appeals process.
 The school or district that denies, cancels, or revokes a permit request will inform parents/guardians of appeal procedures.
 Falsified information or a change in criteria necessary to obtain or maintain a permit may be grounds for immediate denial or revocation of a permit.

-Permit procedures information is available online at http://studentpermits.lausd.net and through the Pupil Services Office of Permits and Student Transfers at 213 241-5255.
+Permit procedures information is available online at http://studentpermits.lausd.net and through Student Health and Human Services, Pupil Services Office of Permits and Student Transfers at 213 241-3844.

 Inter-District Permits